Irish Genius

 Newgrange, county Meath

 Some have cartouches on them, not unlike those of the Egyptian tomb-paintings.
-Others have anthropomorphic designs on them, whereas yet others have simple symbolic decoration such as zig-zags, meanders and concentric circles - or combinations of such motifs.
+Others have anthropomorphic designs on them, whereas yet others have simple symbolic decoration such as zig-zags, lozenges, meanders and concentric circles - or combinations of such motifs.

 Fourknocks, county Meath